shansix/DataCamp-Clustering-Antarctic-Penguin-Species/README.md

 # DataCamp | Clustering Antarctic Penguin Species

 This project is part of the **Associate Data Scientist in Python** career track on DataCamp.
+To group the penguins, we use the K-means clustering method.
+Based on the scree plot, we determine that the optimal number of clusters (k) is 4, which also satisfies the condition that there are at least three species of penguins.

 ## Environment